peterjuras/slush-react-express/README.md

-# slush-azure-node
+# slush-react-express
-Generator for quickly starting up a node/express project that will be hosted in Azure
+Generator for quickly starting up a node/express project that uses react.